FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

    Chapter 2:
       Then you account for all outside your system, then ensure you can reach interaction escape horizon Chapter 3:
       Then you reach it.

 All paths are valid if they result in proven utility.
 The market doesn't care about your credentials, only your confirmed outcomes.
 This democratizes expertise while maintaining quality through actual results.

 **Trust Network Specialization**:
 Different trust networks might value different aspects:
-- Emergency medicine network values speed and triage ability
+- Emergency medicine network values speed and triage ability (See example of both Trust Network leverage but also Triad enforcing of protocol instead of regulation in example like CohesionNet or some of the subsequent documents like water and electricity)
-- Surgical network values precision and complication rates
+- Surgical network values precision and complication rates; (What isn't captured here that may be of value to you if you wanted surgery?
+System is holistic and this may be what someone values and it may be quite insufficient or not what their focus is.
+Let's say throughput / costs / availability at least as one other variable here.
+What about "rates"?
+Perhaps, your caring was in understanding WHEN if ANY there is failure.
+And whether you're anywhere near the states that has failure.
+Step 2 in the discovery pattern or actualizational layer in action.)
-- Holistic network values patient satisfaction and long-term outcomes
+- "Holistic" network values patient satisfaction and long-term outcomes; sounds oxymoronic to say holisitc then name two things they value.
-- Research network values innovative approaches and knowledge advancement
+- Research network values innovative approaches and knowledge advancement; "calculated risk taking".

 A practitioner might rank differently across networks, creating nuanced reputations rather than binary "licensed/unlicensed" status.
+Here rank refers to beliefs in capacity of being relative usefulness in pathway towards from x to y state -- ignoring general will-coalesence.
+But alongside will-coalesence, then surely they will differ, because human interrelation and beliefs are not homogenous.

 ### Medicine as Healing Pathway Discovery